damienmarsic/barseqcount/docs/bsq-doc.rst

 *************
 * args: optional arguments following the ``analyze`` command

 | Creates a new configuration file if none exists or if -n/--new argument is present.
 Otherwise, analyzes the data according to instructions in the configuration file.
-Creates a series of plots and saves resultst in csv files.
+Creates a series of plots and saves results in csv files.

 anaconf(fname,args)
 *******************